-On May 17, 2017, the Toronto Stock Exchange ("TSX") accepted the Company's notice of intention to commence a Normal Course Issuer Bid ("NCIB"), which allows the Company to repurchase, at its discretion, up to 8.20 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
+On May 22, 2018, the Toronto Stock Exchange ("TSX") accepted the Company's notice of intention to commence a Normal Course Issuer Bid ("NCIB"), which allows the Company to repurchase, at its discretion, up to 7.8 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
 Common shares purchased by the Company are cancelled.
-The program commenced on May 23, 2017 and will terminate on May 22, 2018, or on such earlier date as the Company completes its purchases pursuant to the notice of intention.
-During the year ended December 31, 2017, 2.33 million shares were purchased for cancellation under this NCIB for \$77.4 million at a volume weighted average price paid of \$33.25 per common share.
+The program commenced on May 24, 2018 and will terminate on May 23, 2019, or on such earlier date as the Company completes its purchases pursuant to the notice of intention.
+Under this bid, during the year ended December 31, 2018, 4.0 million shares were purchased for cancellation for \$126.6 million at a volume weighted average price paid of \$31.82 per common share.

-On May 16, 2016, the TSX accepted the Company's notice of intention to commence a NCIB, which allowed the Company to repurchase, at its discretion, up to 8.70 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
-The program commenced on May 19, 2016 and was terminated on May 18, 2017 as the Company completed its purchase and cancellation of 5.52 million common shares for \$163.1 million at a volume weighted average price of \$29.57 per common share.
-During the year ended December 31, 2017, 3.41 million shares (2016: 2.11 million) were purchased for cancellation under this NCIB for \$102.6 million (2016: \$60.5 million) at a volume weighted average price paid of \$30.09 (2016: \$28.74) per common share.
+On May 17, 2017, the TSX accepted the Company's notice of intention to commence a NCIB, which allowed the Company to repurchase, at its discretion, up to 8.2 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
+Common shares purchased by the Company were cancelled.
+The program commenced on May 23, 2017 and was terminated on May 22, 2018 as the Company completed its purchase and cancellation of 3.6 million common shares for \$117.3 million at a volume weighted average price of \$32.51 per common share.
+Under this bid, during the year ended December 31, 2018, 1.3 million shares (2017: 2.3 million) were purchased for cancellation for \$39.9 million (2017: \$77.4 million) at a volume weighted average price paid of \$31.17 (2017: \$33.25) per common share.

-On March 23, 2015, the TSX accepted the Company's notice of intention to commence a NCIB which allowed the Company to repurchase, at its discretion, up to approximately 8.65 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
-The program commenced on March 25, 2015 and was terminated on January 22, 2016, as the Company completed its purchase and cancellation of 8.65 million common shares for \$194.5 million at a weighted average price paid of \$22.48 per common share.
-During the year ended December 31, 2016, 0.51 million shares were purchased for cancellation under this NCIB for \$11.9 million at a volume weighted average price paid of \$23.23 per common share.
+On May 16, 2016, the TSX accepted the Company's notice of intention to commence a NCIB, which allowed the Company to repurchase, at its discretion, up to 8.7 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
+Common shares purchased by the Company were cancelled.
+The program commenced on May 19, 2016 and was terminated on May 18, 2017 as the Company completed its purchase and cancellation of 5.5 million common shares for \$163.1 million at a volume weighted average price of \$29.57 per common share.
+Under this bid, during the year ended December 31, 2017, 3.4 million shares were purchased for cancellation for \$102.6 million at a volume weighted average price paid of \$30.09 per common share.

 The Company entered into an Automatic Share Purchase Plan ("ASPP") with a broker that allows the purchase of common shares for cancellation under the NCIB at any time during predetermined trading blackout periods.
-As at December 31, 2017, an obligation for the repurchase of shares of \$24.5 million (2016: \$88.3 million) was recognized under the ASPP.
+The Company amended the ASPP agreement on December 3, 2018 whereby the maximum number of shares repurchased had been met under the ASPP.
+As at December 31, 2018, an obligation for the repurchase of shares of \$0.0 million (2017: \$24.5 million) was recognized under the ASPP.